kherrick/pwgen/README.md

 <a href="https://kherrick.github.io/pwgen/">pwgen</a>
 ======

-[A password generator](https://github.com/tytso/pwgen/tree/1459a31e07fa208cddb2c4f3f72071503c37b8bc) compiled as Wasm that can be used from the command line, as a module, or custom element.
+A password generator compiled as Wasm for use on the CLI, in a custom element, or as a module.

 ## Use on the CLI with Mac, Windows, and Linux